 I don't actually think you're all there.
 The fact you asked me to write this confirms my impression that you don't fully grasp the idea of other people.
 It's not that you're selfish, it's more just that you don't understand that people are different from you.
 You need to learn that just because something wouldn't bother you, doesn't mean it couldn't bother someone else.

-I know that you spend an inordinate amount of time fretting about shit and overanalyzing everything, but all this worrying never leads to anything.
-The closest you've come to changing your behavior is saying you were going to change your behavior.
+I know that you spend an inordinate amount of time fretting about shit and overanalysing everything, but all this worrying never leads to anything.
+The closest you've come to changing your behaviour is saying you were going to change your behaviour.

 A REVIEW OF JO FUERTES-KNIGHT BY HER EX-BOYFRIEND